software-assignments-spring2021/spring-2019-profile-photo-lookup/README.md

 ### AWS Set Up
 On your terminal, run `aws configure`

-It will prompt you to enter __"AWS Access Key ID"__, __"AWS Secret Access Key"__, __"Default Region Name"__(you should enter "us-east-1"), and leave the output format blank by just pressing enter.
+It will prompt you to enter __"AWS Access Key ID"__, __"AWS Secret Access Key"__, __"Default Region Name"__(you should enter "us-east-1"), and leave the __"output format"__ blank by just pressing enter.
 Check Slack for the credentials.

 If it says something like "aws: command not found" you should go back [here](https://docs.aws.amazon.com/cli/latest/userguide/install-macos.html) and keep following the instructions to set the program PATH and bash profile.
-It was really messy for me so I'd suggest you download anaconda if you run into this problem.
+It was really messy for me so I'd suggest you download Anaconda and use conda install if you run into this problem.

 ### Django
 Go to the directory where "requirements.txt" is located and run <br>